Skip to main content

 Mapping of academic housekeeping

 The ABE school working group for gender equality, diversity and equal treatment issues (JML) has identified the need for a mapping of the academic housekeeping at the school.
-The mapping started in the autumn of 2023 and is expected to be presented in the spring of 2024.
-The work is led by consultants Helena Nilsson and Liselott Vahermägi from Stratvise in dialogue with Head of school and JMLA Björn Berggren.
+The mapping is to be presented after the summer 2024.
+The work was led by consultants Helena Nilsson and Liselott Vahermägi from Stratvise in dialogue with Head of school and JMLA Björn Berggren.

 You can read more about the mapping and academic housekeeping here.